Rozz Williams: Suicide

 In the introduction for the book And What About the Bells?, Ryan Wildstar (born Ryan Gaumer), Williams' friend and roommate of eight years, stated that on March 31, the night before Williams took his own life, they watched the film Isadora (1968), about dancer Isadora Duncan, during which Wildstar retired to bed despite Williams' protest, who said, "You don't even know how it ends!"
 Wildstar replied that he knew Isadora hangs to death at the end after her scarf gets caught on the spokes of her car's wheel, and went to bed.
-Williams made final phone calls to friends and family that night.
+Williams made final phone calls to friends and family in the early morning hours the next day.
 Wildstar said that if he had not been distraught over the death of his boyfriend Erik Christides, who died of a heroin overdose on November 27, 1997 (Thanksgiving Day), he would have seen the warning signs to Williams' suicide more clearly.

 On April 1, 1998, Williams hanged himself in his West Hollywood apartment, at the age of 34.
 His body was discovered by Wildstar, who heard worried messages on the answering machine and broke down the door to Williams' bedroom when he returned home that afternoon.
 Williams had left a rose on the coffee table in the living room, along with several items, including The Hanged Man tarot card.
 He left no note.
 A memorial was held at the El Rey Theatre shortly after his death, and a small gathering of family and friends scattered his ashes at Runyon Canyon Park in the Hollywood Hills.

 Theories have arisen regarding the reason for Williams's suicide, including failing health, depression, bipolar disorder, financial instability, and his fascination with the number 1334, which can be found in the liner notes of his albums, in his signature, and also on his urn.
-It is also unknown as to why Williams committed suicide on April Fools' Day.
-In the introduction for And What About the Bells?, Wildstar states that he views the details surrounding Williams' death as a form of art.
+It is also unknown why Williams chose April Fools' Day as the date of his death.

-A memorial for Williams is located at the Hollywood Forever Cemetery.
-The cabinet in which he hanged himself as well as a few pieces of original artwork are on display at the LA Museum of Death.
+The cabinet in which he hanged himself as well as a few pieces of original artwork are on display at the L.A.
+Museum of Death.